amarjotgill/origin-bound-cookies/draft-amarjotgill-origin-bound-cookies-protocol.md

 Step number 18 of this section will need to be altered to:

 {:quote}
-> If the user agent's cookie store contains a cookie oldCookie whose name is cookie's name, host is host-equal to cookie's host, host-only is cookie's host-only, path is path-equal to cookie's path, and cookie's port or scheme is not equal to oldCookie's port or scheme, if the domain attribute is set ignore the port checking.
+> If the user agent's cookie store contains a cookie oldCookie whose name is cookie's name, host is host-equal to cookie's host, host-only is cookie's host-only, path is path-equal to cookie's path, and cookie's scheme is equal to oldCookie's scheme.

 Note the addition of checking port and scheme, this will prevent a cookie with differing port or scheme values from overwriting the oldCookie, instead this cookie would be stored as a separate cookie and the oldCookie will not be deleted.
 Also note if the domain attribute is set then we will ignore checking via port so it will overwite the oldCookie.